Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_document_ai/getting_started_with_document_ai.md

 4. Click on **Create**

 ### Step 2: Upload documents
+In this step we wil upload example documents that we will use to ask value extraction questions against, so we can verify that the questionswork.
+> aside positive
+    >
+    >The recommendation is to use at least 20 documents, but in this qucikstart we will only use 5 to speed up the review step.
 1. Click on **Upload documents** to start the process of uploading documents
 ![Upload Documents Start](assets/start_upload.png)
 2. Click on **Uploads documents** and add the documents in the **training_documents** folder and click **Upload**